 In order to honour its commitment towards climate control, the Australian government will need to take the following steps:

 - Earnestly revise our pollution reduction targets in order to meet climate change goals by 2020.
 Meeting our current targets could still leave us with the highest rate of pollution per capita of any developed country over the last decade.
 Avoiding an increase of 1.5° in global temperatures, we should aim for zero net emissions by 2050.

 - Investing in initiatives that reward means of producing eco-friendly sources of energy.
-By promoting a nation-wide shift toward solar energy, this would accelerate progress toward our green energy goals, leaving more time to develop strategies for moving away from fossil fuels.
-In turn, with enough incentive, Australia will turn to utilising sustainable sources of energy and join the rest of the world in working for a cleaner, greener future.
+By promoting a nationwide shift toward solar energy, would accelerate progress toward our green energy goals, leaving more time to develop strategies for moving away from fossil fuels.
+In turn, with enough incentive, Australia will turn to utilise sustainable sources of energy and join the rest of the world in working for a cleaner, greener future.